ART

 SIX HIDDEN DRAWINGS (2008)

-DRAWINGS (2006 – on-going)
+DRAWINGS (2006 – ongoing)

+Eva Beierheimer and I constructed a connecting line from the academy building to the nearby bus station.
 The path emerged as a logical consequence after the “deer pass“ of the students, which walked along it everyday and by doing so left their marks engraved in the ground.

 Natural ways are results of human movement in public spaces and they also function as communication lines.
 Ways are accentuations between spaces; they connect locations and people and thereby act like a language.
-If you are able to read the
+If you are able to read the narrow caved trails aside from the already existing architectural conditions, stories and plots start to appear…